Pride & Prejudice: A Latter-Day Comedy

 Pride & Prejudice: A Latter-Day Comedy is a 2003 independent romantic comedy film directed by Andrew Black and produced by Jason Faller.
 The screenplay, by Anne Black, Jason Faller, and Katherine Swigert, is an adaptation of Jane Austen's 1813 novel Pride and Prejudice set in modern-day Provo, Utah.
 The film stars Kam Heskin as college student Elizabeth Bennet whose dreams of becoming an author supersede the cultural and societal pressures to be married.
 Elizabeth tries to escape the advances of several bachelors, including handsome but haughty businessman Will Darcy.

-Audience reception was mixed, with some critics praising the screenplay and the performances, and other critics calling it a poor adaptation of the novel.
+Audience reception was mixed, with some critics praising the screenplay and the performances and others calling it a poor adaptation of the novel.

 Plot

 Elizabeth Bennet is a twenty-six-year-old college student living in early-2000s Utah.
 She lives at 318 Longbourne Avenue with four roommates Jane, Mary, and Meryton sisters Lydia and Kitty.
 Despite the social pressure to be married, Bennet is not interested in dating men until after she graduates and rather focuses her attention on becoming a writer.
-While working her shift at a bookstore, she meets pompous Englishman Will Darcy who criticizes Bennet for her arrogant attitude.
-After work, Jane convinces Elizabeth to attend a party with her roommates thrown by the wealthy Charles Bingley.
-Jane meets Bingley and they immediately become smitten with each other.
-While avoiding her admirer Collins, Elizabeth runs into her romantic interest Jack, who casually proposes marriage to her over a game of pool.
+While working her shift at a bookstore, she meets pompous Englishman Will Darcy, who criticizes Bennet for her arrogant attitude.
+After work, Jane convinces Elizabeth to attend a party thrown by the wealthy Charles Bingley with her roommates.
+Jane meets Bingley, and they immediately become smitten with each other.
+While avoiding her admirer, Collins, Elizabeth runs into her romantic interest, Jack, who casually proposes marriage to her over a game of pool.
 Elizabeth rejects him because she wants to focus on graduating and becoming a writer.
 Meanwhile, Bingley's sister Caroline pursues Darcy, and Darcy orders Jack to leave the party.
-Jack tells Elizabeth they have a history of animosity due to a disagreement about a girl.
+Jack tells Elizabeth they have a history of animosity due to disagreements about a girl.

 The next day, Jane and Elizabeth run into Darcy and Bingley playing tennis and join them.
 Caroline flirts with Darcy, but Darcy says he is interested in Elizabeth.
 Bingley tries to set Elizabeth up for a tennis lesson with Darcy, but she politely refuses and leaves.
 At home, Jane shows Elizabeth a letter from a publisher who wants to meet with Elizabeth.
 Collins proposes marriage to Elizabeth despite her clear uninterest and blatant refusal.
 Later, Jack takes Elizabeth on a date where Elizabeth curbs Jack's conversations about marriage.
 Jack reveals that in the past, Darcy bribed him to stop dating his sister, Anna.
 Elizabeth rejects Jack's unsolicited kiss which ends their date.
 Darcy visits Elizabeth at the bookstore, calls her "strangely attractive", and invites her to dinner.
 Elizabeth turns him down, offended by the rude manner in which he tried to compliment her.
 Back at home, Jane reveals to Elizabeth, crying, that Bingley has left Utah.
 Laughing, Jane tells Elizabeth that Collins proposed to her after class.